 A. Abbey – aka Santander

 Still unkindly but deservedly referred to as "The Shabby".
+Now under the

-to open offices aimed at expats in Hong Kong and Dubai but these were closed during one of their
+aimed at expats in Hong Kong and Dubai but these were closed during one of their

 frequent reorganisations.
 They are of little help to expat borrowers and are

 particularly obstructive to existing borrowers looking to extend their terms, or

 ……. and Australia!!

-Not a lender, but there are problems with obtaining
+Not a lender, but there are problems with obtaining facilities for British

-etc. advancing funds to British expatriates living in Australia for UK property
+advancing funds to British expatriates living in Australia for UK property

 financing.
 Attempts to find an explanation for this Australian protectionism